FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Experimental Setting and Implementation

-To evaluate the performance of DeepTag quantitatively, we employ accuracy to measure the recovered message after GAN-based manipulations.
+To evaluate the performance of FakeTagger quantitatively, we employ accuracy to measure the recovered message after GAN-based manipulations.
 The accuracy indicates the full message retrieval rate (FMRR).
-Furthermore, PSNR and SSIM are adopted for calculating the similarity between the input and encoded facial images with DeepTag.
+PSNR and SSIM are adopted for calculating the similarity between the input and encoded facial images with FakeTagger.